 27 of 28

-These men and women, skilled in naval warfare but facing poverty and harsh conditions in legitimate maritime employment, turned to piracy as a more profitable and, paradoxically, more egalitarian alternative.
+These men (and sometimes women), skilled in naval warfare but often facing poverty and harsh conditions in legitimate maritime employment, turned to piracy as a more profitable and, paradoxically, more egalitarian alternative.

-As historian Mark Cartwright explains in the World History Encyclopedia, the Caribbean became the epicenter of pirate activity, with Nassau in the Bahamas — known at the time as New Providence Harbour — serving as an unofficial pirate republic from approximately 1706 to 1718.
-Here, pirates operated with near impunity, creating their own society governed by codes that were shockingly democratic for their time.
+As historian Mark Cartwright explains in the World History Encyclopedia, the Caribbean was one of the biggest centers of pirate activity, with Nassau in the Bahamas — known at the time as New Providence Harbour — serving as an unofficial pirate haven around 1700.
+Here, pirates created their own societies, governed by codes that were surprisingly democratic for their time.

-Wikimedia CommonsCapture of the Pirate, Blackbeard by Jean Leon Gerome Ferris (1718).
+Wikimedia CommonsCapture of the Pirate, Blackbeard, 1718 by Jean Leon Gerome Ferris.

-Unlike the strict hierarchies aboard naval and merchant vessels, pirate crews often elected their captains and quartermasters, and distributed plunder according to agreed-upon shares.
-Every crew member had a vote in major decisions, and many pirate codes included provisions for compensation if sailors were injured in battle — an early form of workers' compensation that didn't exist in legitimate maritime employment.
+Unlike the stricter hierarchies aboard naval and merchant vessels, pirate crews often voted for their captains and quartermasters, and they distributed plunder according to agreed-upon shares.
+Every crew member had a vote in major decisions, and many pirate codes included provisions for compensation if sailors were injured in battle — an early form of workers' compensation that often didn't exist in legitimate maritime employment.

-Of course, many tales of pirates and the notorious captains were heavily exaggerated, even at the time.
-"Pirate adventures and courtroom trials made good press stories," writes Dr. Robert Blyth in Buried Treasure: A Pirate Miscellany.
+Of course, many tales about famous pirates were heavily exaggerated.
+"Pirate adventures and courtroom trials made good press stories," writes Dr. Robert Blyth, the author of Buried Treasure: A Pirate Miscellany:

 "They featured regularly in early eighteenth-century newspapers and helped shift copies to a public keen to learn the grisly details of the latest pirate heist or the most recent death sentences.
 But journalists and editors also exaggerated their stories to make pirates appear even more violent and destructive.
 The 'golden age of piracy' was no stranger to fake news!"

-The Golden Age had to come to an end eventually, though.
-At the end of the day, pirates were still thieves and criminals, and their widespread presence was a constant threat to the European empires which relied on naval transport and shipping to supply their colonies.
+The Golden Age of Piracy had to come to an end eventually, though.
+At the end of the day, pirates were still thieves (and often killers), and their widespread presence was a constant threat to the European empires, which relied on naval transport and shipping to supply their colonies.

-The Golden Age began to wane in the 1720s as European powers finally coordinated effective responses to the pirate threat, and the appointment of former privateer Woodes Rogers as Governor of the Bahamas in 1718 marked a major turning point.
+The Golden Age of Piracy began to wane around the 1720s, as European powers finally coordinated effective responses to the pirate threat.
+Ultimately, the appointment of former privateer Woodes Rogers as governor of the Bahamas in 1717 marked a major turning point.

-Rogers offered pirates the King's Pardon — amnesty in exchange for abandoning piracy — while simultaneously bringing military force to bear against those who refused.
-Many pirates accepted pardons, while others were hunted down by increasingly aggressive naval patrols.
+Rogers offered pirates the King's Pardon — amnesty in exchange for abandoning piracy.
+Meanwhile, authorities simultaneously brought military forces to fight against those who refused pardons.
+Many pirates accepted pardons, while others were hunted down by aggressive naval patrols.

 "Hanging was a grisly affair during the 'golden age' of piracy," Blyth writes.
 "Unlike in the nineteenth century — when the 'drop' was calculated to break the neck, leading to near-instant death — a short rope was used, which left the condemned to strangle slowly to death, which could take up to 45 minutes."

-Improved naval coordination between European powers, better-armed merchant vessels, and the gradual establishment of more robust colonial governance made piracy increasingly unsustainable.
-By the early 1730s, the Golden Age had effectively ended, though piracy itself would never entirely disappear from the world's oceans.
+Improved naval coordination between European powers, increased patrolling of the world's oceans, and the gradual establishment of more robust colonial governance made piracy increasingly unsustainable.
+By the early 1730s, the Golden Age of Piracy had effectively ended, even though piracy itself would never completely disappear from the world's seas.

 Even today, there is a certain appeal to the idea of old-fashioned piracy.
-Despite some of the negatives associated with it, the life of a pirate was also a life of freedom, independence, and self-sufficiency — ideals that many people today may feel they are lacking.
+Despite the many negatives associated with it, the life of a pirate was also a life that offered a sense of freedom, independence, and self-sufficiency — ideals that many people today may feel they are lacking.

-It's not difficult to see why popular culture has been so captivated by tales of swashbuckling and seafaring adventure.
+It's not difficult to see why popular culture has been so captivated by the legendary tales of swashbuckling and seafaring adventures.

 Established in 2010, All That's Interesting brings together a dedicated staff of digital publishing veterans and subject-level experts in history, true crime, and science.
 From the lesser-known byways of human history to the uncharted corners of the world, we seek out stories that bring our past, present, and future to life.
 Privately-owned since its founding, All That's Interesting maintains a commitment to unbiased reporting while taking great care in fact-checking and research to ensure that we meet the highest standards of accuracy.